nyaabyte/nr/impl/nrtf/SPEC.md

 Canonicalization algorithm (deterministic for signing and hashing):

-1. Parse statements into structured form (ordered header list + single body element).
+1. Parse statements into structured form (ordered header list and a single body element).
 2. Validate there is at most one of each singleton header (`api`, `schema`, `id`, `ts`, `nonce`, `cap`, `sigalg`, `pub`, `sig`).
 Duplicate = rejection.
 3. Remove any `sig` line(s) temporarily from the canonical set (signature is over everything else).
 4. Canonicalize whitespace: when re‑rendering, each header line = `<key><SP><value>\n` with a single space separator.
 No trailing spaces.